FelicienLL/mapbayr-shiny/README.md

 ### Warning !

-These application are provided **for illustrative purpose only**!
+These applications are provided **for illustrative purpose only**!
 Although they may be based on models built from clinical data, they should not be used to directly to individualize doses of patients.
 These applications are distributed **without any warantee**.

 ### Want to create your own app?
 Feel free to start from these examples instead of coding one from scratch.
 Contact us through the [issue tracker of mapbayr](https://github.com/FelicienLL/mapbayr/issues) for any question or suggestion !